sloan-holzman/project-4-fe/README.md

 ### Installation instructions for all dependencies

-1. I install all dependencies using npm...
+1. I installed all dependencies using npm...
 2. if you haven't already, you need to first run `npm i -g create-react-app` then run `create-react-app` following by the app-name (or just `.`) if you want to create in the current folder
-3. then install all other dependencies using npm
+3. then you can install all other dependencies using npm

 ## Deployment instructions